-Cambridgeshire County Council is delivering an innovative renewable energy project at the Babraham Road Park & Ride site.
+Cambridgeshire County Council has launched an innovative renewable energy project at the Babraham Road Park & Ride site.
 We have employed Equans (formerly known as Bouygues E&S Solutions Limited) to design and construct the Smart Energy Grid project.

-The project consists of a 2.5MW (Megawatt) solar photovoltaic (PV) system.
-This will be installed on canopies covering the majority of the existing car park.
-The system will power the Babraham Road Park & Ride site and newly installed electric vehicle charging infrastructure.
-It will provide renewable energy to a local customer via a completed private wire.
-The project will increase local renewable energy generation.
-This will enable residents to charge their electric vehicles while they use the transport links provided by the Park & Ride service.
-It will also generate an ongoing income stream for the County Council.
+The project consists of a 2.5MW (Megawatt) solar photovoltaic (PV) system, installed on canopies covering the majority of the existing car park.
+The system powers the Babraham Road Park & Ride site and newly installed electric vehicle charging infrastructure.
+It provides renewable energy to Cambridge University Hospitals NHS Foundation Trust via a private wire.
+This initiative boosts local clean energy generation, enables convenient EV charging for commuters, and creates a new revenue stream for the County Council

 The project consists of: